-Students should familiarize themselves with UCF's Rules of Conduct.
+Students should familiarize themselves with UCF's Rules of ConductLinks to an external site.
 According to Section 1, "Academic Misconduct," students are prohibited from engaging in:

 - Unauthorized assistance: Using or attempting to use unauthorized materials, information or study aids in any academic exercise unless specifically authorized by the instructor of record.
-The unauthorized possession of examination or course-related material also constitutes cheating. - Communication to another through written, visual, electronic, or oral means: The presentation of material which has not been studied or learned, but rather was obtained through someone else's efforts and used as part of an examination, course assignment, or project. - Commercial Use of Academic Material: Selling of course material to another person, student, and/or uploading course material to a third-party vendor without authorization or without the express written permission of the university and the instructor.
-Course materials include but are not limited to class notes, Instructor's PowerPoints, course syllabi, tests, quizzes, labs, instruction sheets, homework, study guides, handouts, etc. - Falsifying or misrepresenting the student's own academic work. - Plagiarism: Using or appropriating another's work without any indication of the source, thereby attempting to convey the impression that such work is the student's own. - Multiple Submissions: Submitting the same academic work for credit more than once without the express written permission of the instructor. - Helping another violate academic behavior standards.
+The unauthorized possession of examination or course-related material also constitutes cheating. - Communication to another through written, visual, electronic, or oral means: The presentation of material which has not been studied or learned, but rather was obtained through someone else's efforts and used as part of an examination, course assignment, or project.

+- Commercial Use of Academic Material: Selling of course material to another person, student, and/or uploading course material to a third-party vendor without authorization or without the express written permission of the university and the instructor.
+Course materials include but are not limited to class notes, Instructor's PowerPoints, course syllabi, tests, quizzes, labs, instruction sheets, homework, study guides, handouts, etc. - Falsifying or misrepresentingthe student's own academic work. - Plagiarism: Using or appropriating another's work without any indication of the source, thereby attempting to convey the impression that such work is the student's own. - Multiple Submissions: Submitting the same academic work for credit more than once without the express written permission of the instructor. - Helping another violateacademic behavior standards.

-For more information about Academic Integrity, students may consult The Center for Academic Integrity.
+For more information about Academic Integrity, students may consult The Center for Academic Integrity (Links to an external site.).

-For more information about plagiarism and misuse of sources, see "Defining and Avoiding Plagiarism: The WPA Statement on Best Practices".
+For more information about plagiarism and misuse of sources, see "Defining and Avoiding Plagiarism: The WPA Statement on Best Practices (Links to an external site.)".